Equities

 Verisign shares pressured by Berkshire Hathaway sale

-Berkshire Hathaway cashed out a circa US$1.2bn stake in Verisign through an overnight stock sale Monday, in a strategic move to reduce its stake in the digital domain provider to below 10%.
+Berkshire Hathaway cashed out a circa US$1.2bn stake in Verisign through an overnight stock sale on Monday in a strategic move to reduce its stake in the digital domain provider to below 10%.

 Berkshire reduced its Verisign stake to 9.6% from 14.2%, with a further reduction to 9% possible should JP Morgan exercise a greenshoe option to sell another 515,032 shares.
 That makes Berkshire Verisign’s second largest shareholder, behind only Vanguard (11.2%), according to LSEG data.

-The company, which began accumulating the stake in 2012 through its Geico subsidiary, agreed to be locked up from selling again for one year.
+The investment conglomerate, which began accumulating the stake in 2012 through its Geico subsidiary, agreed to be locked up from selling again for one year.

-Verisign last week reported moderately strong second-quarter results that saw it grow revenue by 5.9% to US$410m and prompted management to increase revenue guidance for the full year to US$1.65bn.
+Verisign a week earlier reported moderately strong second-quarter results that saw revenue up 5.9% to US$410m and prompted management to increase revenue guidance for the full year to US$1.65bn.
 The stock had run up nearly 7% on those results ahead of the Berkshire sale.